 Eventually, the functions became centralized within organizations.
 “A lot of us,” Prof. Herath explained, “became effectively the legal and compliance advisors for our information security and technology partners in our companies.
 That’s where you see the merging of privacy and cybersecurity from a legal perspective.”

-Corporate Leadership to Public Policy and Legislative and Regulatory affairs
+Corporate Leadership to Public Policy and Legislative and Regulatory Affairs

 Under Prof. Herath’s leadership, Nationwide was selected as one of the Top 10 Most Trusted Companies for Privacy six times by the prestigious Ponemon Institute.
 Prof. Herath also has significant additional industry, public policy, and legislative and regulatory affairs experience, as described in his bio.

-Real-World Experience in the Classroom
+Cyber and Privacy Professor Shares Real-World Experience in the Classroom

 Prof. Herath’s industry experience informed the design of the Privacy Law and Management course, which he built for the program and also teaches.
 The course teaches students how to understand the law and the obligations the law makes upon an organization, and how organizations respond to those obligations.